Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 If set, missing `models/` will be automatically generated from existing `textures/`, whose name matches the `modelPrefix`, the `fallback`, and the `special` models.

-The give value is used as the generated model's parent; typically, `item/generated` for regular items, and `item/handheld` for tools.
+The given value is used as the generated model's parent; typically, `item/generated` for regular items, and `item/handheld` for tools.
 When in doubt, try using the vanilla model as parent.

 Generated models:
 ```json